imbev/simplematrixbotlib/doc/manual/config.md

 ### How to use the Config class
-The Config class is a class that handles whether or not certain features are enabled or disabled.
+The Config class is a class that handles whether certain features are enabled or disabled.
 The source is located at simplematrixbotlib/config.py

 #### Creating an instance of the Config class
 An instance can be created using the following python code.